StevenWeathers/google-domains-ddns-updater/README.md

 API Server to update [GoogleDomains Dynamic DNS](https://support.google.com/domains/answer/6147083?hl=en) entries for a list of domains.

-Runs a cronlike job to make a request to google for each domain entered.
+Runs a cron job to make a request to google for each domain entered.

 Exposes APIs to manage the domains entered, as well as manually trigger the job when needed.